wri/gfw/docs/API_Documentation.md

 ## Dataset Syntax

-Syntax utilised by the front-end which dictate the appearance and behaviour of child layers in the application.
+Syntax utilised by the front-end which dictates the appearance and behaviour of child layers in the application.

 ### Vocabulary Tags

 Datasets with `application` containing `gfw` may have the vocabulary: `categoryTab`.
-This vocabulary contaings the field `tags` which is an array of values used to categorise the dataset (and hence, it's attributed layers).
+This vocabulary contains the field `tags` which is an array of values used to categorise the dataset (and hence, its attributed layers).
 The definition used here is that the first element of the `tags` array is the category tab it belongs to, and the second element is the subcategory.
-E.g. the VIIRS Alerts dataset has a vocabulary `categoryTab` with `tag: ['forestChange', 'fireAlerts']` and hence will be found in the *Forest Chanege* tab under the *Fire Alerts* subcategory.
+E.g. the VIIRS Alerts dataset has a vocabulary `categoryTab` with `tag: ['forestChange', 'fireAlerts']` and hence will be found in the *Forest Change* tab under the *Fire Alerts* subcategory.

 Note, the subcategories are defined in the GFW codebase - adding a new tag (e.g. [`forestChange`, `myNewTag`]) to a layer will not add a new item to the menu without an update to the corresponding GFW code also.